 |

 A not-so-precise pulse generator is used to drive the switch.
-Changing over to a self-resonant driver configuration may solve a slight temperature-related frequency stability problem. |
+Changing over to a self-resonant driver configuration would probably solve a slight temperature-related frequency stability problem.
+Alternatively, a high-precision waveform generator is now used. |

 |